May 9, 2019

 With their recent success using Unreal Engine, AltSpace sees themselves going deeper into real-time technology and branching out to new types of presentations.
 “Our passion for visualization has always led us to the point of outperforming ourselves, and we hope to retain this constant hunger for understanding and shaping what’s next,” says Voloschuk.
 “In the near future, we plan to explore blending solutions for live-action videos and broadcasts using UE.”

 Want to create your own real-time interactive experiences?
-Download Unreal Studio today and get Unreal Engine plus import tools, video training, and more.
+Download Unreal Engine today.